JasonNero/MoLab/models/condmdi/README.md

 ## Inference

 To test the inference you can use the `InferenceWorker` class in `inference_worker.py` or the `WebSocketWorker` class in `websocket_worker.py`.

 The `InferenceWorker` class is a wrapper around CondMDI with a simple `infer` method that takes `InferenceArgs` as input and returns the generated motion as `InferenceResult`.

-TODO: Add more details on how to use the inference worker.

-## Training

-TODO

-## Evaluation

-TODO
+### Inference Arguments

+The most important arguments for the inference worker are:

+- `text_prompt` should be the motion description (or empty)
+- `packed_motion` contains any supplied keyframes
+- `num_samples` is the number of samples to generate
+- `foot_ik` can be enabled to use a foot ik in postprocessing
+- `editable_features` defines which features are given (pos, rot, vel)
+- `unpack_mode` changes how the input motion sequence is built from the input keys

+### Inference Results

+The results of the inference are:

+- `root_positions` contains just the root joint positions
+- `joint_rotations` contains all joint rotations
+- `obs_root_positions` contains the input root joint positions
+- `obs_joint_rotations` contains all input joint rotations

 ---
 ---